Eagle Scout Publicity Plan

 Prepare a one-page double-spaced news release from the biographical material.
 Check the website of the publication.
 It may be best to email this as an attachment with the photo and a brief overview in the body of the email message or the publication may have a special web form to use for submitting copy and images.
 Be brief, use short words, always use exact dates, give age of youth member and name of chartered organization, and above all, SPELL CORRECTLY.

 A sample press release and tips for submitting a suitable photo are available on this page.
 This is a great chance to use your new portrait photo!
 In some cases, the uniqueness of the ceremony, participants, or presenters involved will make the ceremony of interest to daily newspapers (or even television in rare instances).
-If this is the case, or if you have questions, contact Kent York, Marketing and Communications Director at 612-261-2437.
+If this is the case, or if you have questions, contact us using the contact below.

 Six Press Release Tips

 When preparing a press release, there are six important points to remember: Who . . .
 What . . .
 When . . .
 Where . . .
 Why . . .
 How .
 Get all those points into the first two or three sentences.
 Then go into the details of your story.